jakewies/jakewiesler.com/content/blog/compound-components-and-the-context-api.md

 </Chat>
 ```

-Last time we did this `Chat.Button` stopped working due to the fact that it wasn't receiving its `onClick` prop, an operation that was occuring during that harmless cloning process.
-In this case, however, our app still works!
+Last time we did this, `Chat.Button` stopped working due to the fact that it wasn't receiving its `onClick` This time our app still works!

 Context has solved our number one problem: passing information to children no matter where they're at in the component tree.
 You can nest that button in a hundred `div`s and the sucker will still work.

-This provides loads of flexiblity to our end users.
-We've only placed a single constraint on them, which is that all sub-components of `Chat` _must_ be rendered beneath it.
+This provides loads of flexiblity to the end user.
+There is only a single constraint being placed on them, which is that all sub-components of `Chat` _must_ be rendered beneath `Chat`.
 A pretty fair tradeoff I'd say.

 Which leads me to my final point of this post.
-What were to happen if you decided **not** to render a sub-component, say `Chat.Button`, underneath its parent `Chat`?
+What were to happen if you decided **not** to render a sub-component, say `Chat.Button`, underneath `Chat`?

 ```
 // Here there be errors, arrrgh!